Stories

 Africans in Newfoundland and Labrador

-Dr. Zainab Jerrett is the Executive Director of the Tombolo Multicultural Festival.
+Dr. Zainab Jerrett is the executive director of the Tombolo Multicultural Festival of Newfoundland and Labrador.
 She is also the coordinator of the International Food and Craft Expo and owner and operator of Multi Ethnic Food Kitchen.
-She obtained her PhD in Folklore at Memorial University of Newfoundland in 1998.
-She has served as president of the African Canadian Association of Newfoundland and Labrador and is an authority on African communities in St. John's from the 1990s onwards.
-Learn more about Zainab here: http://livingheritage.libsyn.com/ep028-multi-ethnic-food-music-and-festivals-with-zainab-jerrett
+She obtained her PhD in folklore at Memorial University of Newfoundland in 1998.
+She has served as president of the African Canadian Association of Newfoundland and Labrador and is an authority on African communities in St. John’s from the 1990s onwards.
+Learn more about Zainab here: http://www.ichblog.ca/2016/01multi-ethnic-food-music-and-festivals.html.

-Change Culture Education Experience Trade Newfoundland History Language African History African People
+Change Culture Education Trade Newfoundland History Language African History African Community African People

 On halal meat: “That’s the best we can do”

-Mohammad Neamun Nasir, originally from Bangladesh, is co-founder of Taste Eat Inc., which sells groceries that specialize in South Asican and Middle Eastern tastes.
-Before they started providing halal meat to the community, residents in newfoundland were forced to order products in from New Zealand or Brazil.
+Originally from Bangladesh, Mohammad Neamun Nasir is co-founder of Taste East Inc., a St. John’s grocery store specializing in South Asian and Middle Eastern foods.
+Before Taste East Inc. started providing halal meat to the community, local residents had to order products from New Zealand or Brazil.

 Food Religion Ceremony Culture Mentality Traditional Food Trade Islam Ethnic Grocery